 To determine whether or not your oyster is alive when you pry open the shell, you can scrape the prongs of a fork over the outer edge of the flesh.
 If the oyster shrinks back in its shell, you know it is alive.

 If you find an oyster with an open shell, throw it away.
 If the shell is damaged or open, it means that oyster is dead.

-You will want to be careful to protect your hands.
-For this purpose, you can buy specialized shucking gloves that may even have a layer of Kevlar to protect you against accidentally stabbing yourself.
-Don’t rely too heavily on this, though.
-Take care!
+- Shucking gloves – oyster shells are sharp, and so are shucking knives!
+We recommend buying specialized shucking gloves that may even have a layer of Kevlar to protect you against accidentally stabbing yourself.
+Don’t rely too heavily on this, though – take care.

 Other items that can be helpful include: